Skip to main content

 Chief Academic Officer for the Einstein Healthcare Network; and Designated Institutional Official; Chair of the Graduate Education Committee and Continuing Medical Education Committee at Albert Einstein.
 He is an Assistant Dean at Jefferson Medical College and is Past President of the Pennsylvania Chapter of the American College of Emergency Physicians.
 He is an ACEP Councilor and has served as a member of the ACEP Council Steering Committee and chaired an ACEP Council Reference Committee.
 Dr. McGee is President of the Council of Residency Directors in Emergency Medicine, Board Advisor to the Society for Emergency Medicine Physician Assistants, and is active in the Pennsylvania Medical Society.
 He has served as a member of the Graduate Education Committee for the Society for Academic Emergency Medicine, Editor of the SAEM Academic Career Guide, and Chair and Coordinator of the National Emergency Medicine Clinical Pathological Case (CPC) Competition sponsored by the Council of Residency Directors, ACEP, SAEM and EMRA.
 Dr. McGee has represented SAEM to the Emergency Medicine Model Review Task Force.
 Dr. McGee has received numerous awards including the PaACEP Chapter Meritorious Service Award, the Benjamin Field Mentorship Award given by the ACOEP, the John W. Becher Award for Outstanding Contributions to Emergency Medicine given by the AEMC Alumni Association, the National Faculty Teaching Award given by ACEP, and Excellence in Teaching Award given by the Council of Residency Directors in Emergency Medicine.
 He is a frequent lecturer in local and national meetings and has lectured extensively on topics in trauma, diagnostic testing, CT scan interpretation, genitourinary emergencies, and residency administration.
 He is a graduate of the ACEP/EMF Teaching Fellowship and is now serving as a mentor for current fellows.
 Dr. McGee completed his residency in Emergency Medicine at Einstein Medical Center, served as the Associate Director of the Emergency Medicine Residency from 1992-2000 and as the Residency Program Director from 2000-2008.

-Attending Physician, Einstein Medical Center Montgomery
+Family Physician, Department of Emergency Medicine, Einstein Medical Center Montgomery

 Clinical Interests: Medical Economics, Sustainable Healthcare Systems, Urgent and Occupational Health, and the Psychosociological Role of Emergency Medicine in the Health Care System